GurpreetSran/backbone-reporting/README.md

 - Underscore
 - Bootstrap

 Note: App will only work properly from root because backend(json-server) doesn't support redirection.
+Also backbone apps should be structures using requirejs.